Explore our PFAS Regulatory Series

 Welcome to the second installment of The ELAM Group’s series exploring the USEPA’s PFAS Strategic Roadmap, a comprehensive initiative addressing the challenges posed by Per- and Polyfluoroalkyl Substances (PFAS), commonly known as “forever chemicals”.
 The roadmap focuses on three key objectives: Research, Restrict, and Remediate.
 Its goal is to deepen understanding of PFAS, limit their use and exposure, and address contamination in affected areas.

 Our previous white papers provided foundational insights into the roadmap’s goals and initial impacts.
-Building on that foundation, this series will explore the roadmap’s influence on other regulatory frameworks, including the Toxic Substances Control Act (TSCA), Clean Water Act (CWA), Safe Drinking Water Act (SDWA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and more.
+Building on that foundation, this series will explore the roadmap’s influence on other regulatory frameworks, including the Toxic Substances Control Act (TSCA), Safe Drinking Water Act (SDWA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and more.

 In this installment, we examine PFAS regulatory updates to the Safe Drinking Water Act over the past year and describe the broader implications for compliance, public health, and environmental protection.